Advertisement

 Princess Kate and Prince William‘s children, Prince George, Princess Charlotte and Prince Louis returned for their second year at Lambrook School in the Berkshire countryside in early September 2023.

-However, now, the controversy surrounds where Prince George will be going to University.
+However, now, the controversy surrounds where Prince George will be going to secondary school.

 Prince George’s schooling is a hot-button issue with mum and dad.
 (Image: Getty)